 Oh, Mother-of-Pearl!
 How I could use a vacation from the month of May.
-It’s only one/third in the month, and already I’m frazzled to the bone.
+It’s only May 4, and already I’m frazzled to the bone.
 The sports!
 The spring programs!
 The end-of-the-year teacher appreciation initiatives!
 (To be honest, I appreciate you teachers all very much from September through April.
 By May, I don’t have the adrenal space left for bouncy emotions such as appreciation.)

 I always think May’s going to okay, that I’ve hyperbolized the May Cray-zies in my mind.
 It’s not really so bad.
 Except, it is bad.
 There’s just way too much going on.

 Consider tomorrow night: The middle child, 13, has to be a track meet across town at 4 p.m.
 This will continue on for hours.
 Due to great love for this child, I don’t mind spending hours watching gangly young teenagers running and jumping and hurdling.
 If only that were the only thing happening.
 But you see, in May, things happen all at once, like a three-ring circus taking place in three different physical sites.

 While I am across town, being Track Mom, my eldest, 16, shall be whacking his peers with sticks in the great game of Lacrosse, a game I like but can’t completely comprehend.
 (It’s not played on ice, so therefore I really don’t get it.)
 Also across town: My youngest, 9, will have to be transported to soccer practice, which means her cleats and shin pads will have to be located first.
 Do I know who is transporting this child yet?
 No.

 We know people who won’t allow their children to ride in cars with drivers other than themselves.
 Meanwhile, at this point, I am ready to beg almost anyone marginally suitable to drive my child to her practice.